vipul2802/o365hq.com/content/blog/Office 365 Advanced eDiscovery.md

 ### Errors and export

-Sometimes, the Office 365 services are unable to fully index a file.
+Sometimes, the Microsoft 365 services are unable to fully index a file.
 A common example of this is when a file is password protected.
 Error remediation allows you to fix errors and add the corrected files back into the system so the files can be processed as if the problem never